To Get What You Want, First Admit You Want It

 How to Tell If You’re Denying Your Desires

-Understanding What “Acceptance” Really Means
+Understanding What Acceptance Really Means

-While you may want to lie about your desires to protect yourself, realize that these lies arise due to fear.
+While you may want to lie about your desires to protect yourself, realize that these lies are due to fear.
 Fear of not getting what you want.
 Fear of rejection.
 Fear of failure.
 Fear of being torn apart.
 Fear that you’re incapable.
 Fear of being hurt.

-In another case, my client was teaching in a school, where the environment was not in congruent with his personal values and style.
-After 2-3 months, he is now teaching in a new school where he’s much happier in, realigned with his innate passion in learning and pursuing it fervently via his multiple interest (drawing, language, teaching).
-None of them could have gotten what they wanted if they had not first admitted to their real desires.
+In another case, my client was teaching in a school, where the environment was not congruent with his values and style.
+After three months, he is now teaching in a new school where he’s much happier.
+It has helped him reconnect with his passion in teaching and learning.
+None of them could have gotten what they wanted if they had pretended to be okay with their reality.

 What Do You Really Want?
 Acknowledge It